TikhonJelvis/RL-book/book/chapter12/chapter12.md

 \index{reinforcement learning!least squares|(}

 We've seen how Batch RL Prediction is an iterative process of weight updates until convergence—the MRP Value Function is updated with repeated use of the fixed, finite (batch) data that is made available.
-However, if we assume that the MRP Value Function approximation $V(s; \bm{w})$ is a linear function approximation (linear in a set of feature functions of the state space), then we can solve for the MRP Value Function with direct and simple linear algebra operations (ie., without the need for iterative weight updates until convergence).
+However, if we assume that the MRP Value Function approximation $V(s; \bm{w})$ is a linear function approximation (linear in a set of feature functions of the state space), then we can solve for the MRP Value Function with direct and simple linear algebra operations (i.e., without the need for iterative weight updates until convergence).
 Let us see how.

 \index{function approximation!linear}